 From 10,000 on, Enki’s sons Marduk and Ningishzidda assisted Enki, as did his descendants Shu, Tefnut, Geb, and Nut.
 “The secret plans of the Great Pyramid were in the hands of Ningishzidda.”
 [ZS, Wars: 149-155]

 Viracocha [Adad-Ishkar] gathered the descendants of Ka-in who survived the Deluge atop the Andes.
 He had them build palaces there for him and his Overseers.
 Viracocha readied couples he chose to start an empire they’d rule from Cuzco.
 [ZS, Time: 247]

 In Sumer, Ninurta built dams and drained floodwaters into rivers.

 In Africa, Enki (now called Ptah) reclaimed the Nile Basin.
 He moved to Elephantine (Abu) Island near Aswan (Syene).
 From Abu, he ruled Egypt.
-His Earthlings built dams, dykes and tunnels.
-They controlled the Nile’s flowto the Mediterranean.
+His Earthlings built dams, dikes, and tunnels.
+They controlled the Nile’s flow to the Mediterranean.

 Enki then abdicated in Egypt.
-He gave Marduk, (now Ra) rule of Egypt and its Earthlings.
+He gave Marduk, (now Ra) the rule of Egypt and its Earthlings.

 Enki divvied the rest of Africa among his other sons.
 Nergal got southern Africa.
 Enki kept Gibil (whom he’d taught metalworking) in north Africa’s mining region and gave Ninagal the Great Lakes and headwaters of the Nile.
 Enki gave the grazing region, further north (Sudan) to his youngest son, Dumuzi.